Published On: Aug 06 2014 09:11:46 AM CDTUpdated On: Nov 30 2014 07:01:50 PM CST

 1995 -- California voters enact Proposition 187, later declared unconstitutional, which prohibits providing of public educational, welfare and health services to undocumented immigrants.

-2006 -- An immigration reform bill from Senators Edward Kennedy, D-Mass., and John Kyl, R – Ariz., was pulled before it could get a full vote, while a 2007 effort from Senators Kennedy and John McCain, R-Ariz., failed in the Senate that June.The biggest sticking point in both cases was what to do about the undocumented immigrants already in the country, estimated at 12 million at that time.
+2006 -- An immigration reform bill from Sens.
+Edward Kennedy, D-Mass.
+(R), and Jon Kyl, R–Ariz.
+(L), was pulled before it could get a full vote, while a 2007 effort from Kennedy and Sen. John McCain, R-Ariz., failed in the Senate that June.The biggest sticking point in both cases was what to do about the undocumented immigrants already in the country, estimated at 12 million at that time.

 2009 -- A newly-elected President Barack Obama said he wanted to move forward with a comprehensive immigration reform bill that year would include a path to citizenship for undocumented workers in the U.S. and ramped up border enforcement.
 But unlike the 2007 attempt, the proposal didn't allow additional workers to join the American workforce on a temporary basis.

 2014 -- Tens of thousands of young immigrants illegally enter the country to create what the Obama administration labels an urgent humanitarian problem.
 The president has asked Congress for $3.7 billion to better "respond to the situation."
 The surge of undocumented youths from Central America has overwhelmed federal facilities and revived the debate over an immigration policy overhaul.

 2014 -- Texas Gov. Rick Perry announces plans to immediately send 1,000 National Guard troops to help secure the border and asks President Obama and Congress to hire an additional 3,000 border patrol agents.
 "I will not stand idly by," he said during a press conference in Austin.